Properties

 default property

-The following properties are normal properties, that can be added to your custom content types.
+The following properties are normal properties, that can be added to your custom object types.

 Normal properties

-These properties can be used by the user and are also used to construct some properties of the basic content types as well.
+These properties can be used by the user and are also used to construct some properties of the basic object types as well.

 Text